Surgical Services for Neurological Conditions

 Spinal Tumors

 Spinal tumors may be cancerous (malignant) or non-cancerous (benign).
-The treatment of benign tumors depends on symptoms, such as pain or lack of mobility, and may be treated with a watch-and-wait approach, medication, radiation or surgery.
-Malignant tumors can be treated with radiation and chemotherapy.
-Surgery is often used in addition to these treatments to relieve pain, stabilize the spine and improve quality of life.
+The treatment of benign tumors depends on symptoms, such as pain or lack of mobility.
+It may be treated with a watch-and-wait approach, medication, radiation or surgery.

 Brain Tumors

-A brain tumor is an abnormal growth of tissue in the brain that can originate in the brain or travel to the brain from another part of the body.
-Like spinal tumors, brain tumors fall into two categories: benign or malignant.
+A brain tumor is an abnormal growth of tissue in the brain.
+It can originate in the brain or travel to the brain from another part of the body.

 Traumatic Brain Injuries

 Common head injuries include skull fractures, concussions and traumatic brain injury that causes moderate to severe damage to the brain.
+Injuries to the brain can cause different problems depending on the part of the brain affected.

 Spinal Cord Injuries

 The spinal cord is a bundle of nerves that carries signals between the brain and the body.
 When a spinal cord injury occurs, the signals are disrupted.
 This usually happens from a sudden blow to the spine that often fractures or dislocates vertebrae.
-Spinal cord injuries are classified as either complete or incomplete.
-With a complete injury, there is no motor function below the injury.
-With an incomplete injury, there is still some movement and sensation below the injury.

 Peripheral Nerve Disorders